LunarG/VulkanSamples/layers/vk_validation_layer_details.md

  29. Flag an error if CmdBuffer has Begin called while it's being constructed - this is not a reset, this is a violation
  30. At PSO creation time, there is no case when NOT including a FS should flag an error since there exist dynamic state configurations that can be set to cause a FS to not be required.
 Instead, in the case when no FS is in the PSO, validation should detect at runtime if dynamic state will require a FS, and in those case issue a runtime warning about undefined behavior. (see bug https://cvs.khronos.org/bugzilla/show_bug.cgi?id=14429)
  31. Error if a cmdbuffer is submitted on a queue whose family doesn't match the family of the pool from which it was created.
+ 32. Update Gfx Pipe Create Info shadowing to remove new/delete and instead use unique_ptrs for auto clean-up

 ## ParamChecker